Things to do in Dumbarton, Central Scotland

 By the 17th century things were looking better as Dumbarton developed as an important port.
 By 1800 it was also the largest producer of glass in Scotland and was famous for whisky distilling.

 It became a major shipbuilding centre with many shipyards along the coastline as part of the shipbuilding boom on the Clyde.Cutty Sark, one of the fastest Tea Clippers ever built.
-In 1818 Rob Roy was launched and became the first steam powered ferry to serve the English Channel crossing.

 All these industries have largely declined leaving Dumbarton as a dormitory town for Glasgow, 13 miles to the south east.
 The last major shipyard, still carrying the Denny name, closed in 1963.